Package Torello.HTML

 NOTE: This method is guaranteed not return 'null' values for either of these two arrays.
 If no event-inner-tag matches are found, the Ret2 construct will return two zero-length arrays in field Ret2.a, and Ret2.b;

-List Modification: If the list of event-attributes being returned by this method are "leaving out" certain event-attributes, or on the contrary the returned lists are including other event-attributes that should not be returned by this method ...
-The HTML Event Attributes internal data structures can be modified by calling:
+If the list of Event-Attributes being returned by this method is "leaving out" certain Event-Attributes, or on the contrary, the returned lists are including other Event-Attributes that should not be returned by this method ...
+The internal HTML Event-Attributes data structures can be modified by calling:

 Throws: